 Echoes camping is limited to certain boundaries within the property, so all campers must check in at the Echoes Registration Booth before setting up camp.
 There are sensitive wildlife areas with nesting birds, that may look like a place to set up camp, but isn’t.
 This is why you need to check in at the registration booth.
 Trailer and RV hookups are not available in the area of the Echoes in Time camp, but there is a trailer/RV camping section in our parking area.

 We provide breakfast and dinner, starting with Sunday evening dinner and ending with Saturday breakfast.
 Lunches are generally fend for yourself.
 We have vegetarian and omnivore options.
-Because of the rise in food sensitivities, all meals will be a sort of “build-your-own” with different foods/ingredients being cooked and served separately.
-The foods will be mostly whole foods, with minimal processed food, if at all.
-We’re working on making the meals as friendly as possible to a diverse group of dietary needs.
+Because of the rise in food sensitivities, most meals are a sort of “build-your-own” with different foods/ingredients being cooked and served separately.
+The foods are mostly whole foods, with minimal processed food, if at all.
+We make the meals as friendly as possible to a diverse group of dietary needs.
 If you have severe food sensitivities such as Celiac, we suggest bringing your own.

 Cooking is only permitted with portable stoves or in the official fire pit — campfires are not permitted at individual campsites.

-We ask that each individual bring their own water (5 gallons per person) for the week.
+We ask that each individual bring their own water (5 gallons per person recommended minimum) for the week.
 We will have minimal potable water, mostly for hand washing and food prep in our kitchen.

-We will have composting toilets for participants.
+We provide composting toilets for participants.
 There is no running water or showers on site.
 The Luckiamute river runs through the property.
-We will have hand washing stations and potable water near the kitchen area, and near the restrooms.
-We will also be setting up 2 solar showers.
+We have hand washing stations and potable water near the kitchen area, and near the restrooms.
 For showers you can go to the Dallas Aquatic Center about a 15 minute drive North (We will have directions and times posted at the event).